Do I Have to Pay Taxes on My Insurance Settlement?

 Money you receive as part of an insurance claim or settlement is typically not taxed.
 The IRS only levies taxes on income, which is money or payment received that results in you having more wealth than you did before.

-Because the purpose of insurance is to "make you whole," you should generally only receive enough payment to bring you back to the state you were in before an incident occurred.
+Because the purpose of insurance is to "make you whole," you should generally only receive enough payment to bring you back to how you were before an incident occurred.
 You might receive a substantial payout from an insurer to fix your car, but it won't be taxable if the money is only used to repair your car to its previous state.

 However, income from certain types of claims and insurance-related events may still be taxable.